 A lot of people with Aspergers struggle with short-term memory impairment.
 Thus they appear to be very forgetful or absentminded, and giving them a number of tasks at once can be difficult for them, as as soon as you give them one task, the last one pops out of their head.
 Some also have difficulty with "executive function", i.e. difficulty fully grasping the steps of a process and planning it out.

 There are a number of common fallacies, misconceptions and outright lies surrounding Asperger's and other autism spectrum disorders.
 These common misconceptions include:

 It doesn't exist.
-Yes, there are false diagnoses (and many more false self-diagnoses).
+Yes, there are a lot of false diagnoses (and many more false self-diagnoses).
 If every condition which had those didn't actually exist, we wouldn't need doctors.

 Social disability means talent in a particular field.
 One of the most popular misconceptions on Asperger's Syndrome, made worse by how Hans Asperger himself described these people as "Little Professors".
 While a persistent obsession with any particular subject that leads to lots of study and practice in that subject may help in getting really good at it, people with AS are otherwise generally no more or less talented in anything than anyone else could become with that much study.
 How famous geniuses (supposedly) had Asperger's (e.g. Albert Einstein) adds to the problem, and this of course attracts antisocial people to self-diagnose themselves with Asperger's, causing the syndrome as a whole to be associated with...